 Now that’s a fairly cool way of keeping your promotional offerings under control, isn’t it?
 Let’s see how to improve the coupon-based A/B test we demonstrated last time with the bulk unique codes feature.

 The Voucherify coupon creator lets you create thousands of unique coupon codes.
 As in the case of the fixed-code coupons, you can choose one of 3 discount types.
 Plus, you can set the expiry date or cap the number of redemptions.
 What’s new here is that you’re able to configure the codes’ length, prefix or charset.
 You can even come up with a completely custom pattern (you can test different patterns at generator.voucherify.io).

 In general, once the codes have been generated, you can be 100% sure they’re unique among any other campaigns in your account.
 In other words, when you deliver the code to the customer, you can be sure that only he or she got it.
 The usual question from fixed-code campaigns: “who redeemed the coupon?” turns into “why did/didn’t this particular customer redeem it?”.

 Alright, so now you can add another super significant parameter to your coupon experiments - customer segments.
 We’ll cover this area in further posts, but for now, let’s take a look at the operational side of unique code campaigns - how you can automate the process of coupon delivery to your users and how to ensure that good redemption experience which should be unforgettable, after all.

 Pushing out unique codes can be the most troublesome task in coupon marketing.
 That’s why we addressed this issue from the very beginning.
-There are 3 ways of achieving this with Voucherify:
+There are many ways of achieving this with Voucherify:

 Independent of the method/channel used, every time you deliver the coupon code Voucherify marks this information in the system.
 In this way you know: